PNNL-Comp-Mass-Spec/PHRP/README.md

 MSGF-DB results file (_msgfdb.txt), an MSGF+ results file (_msgfdb.tsv or _msgfplus.tsv), or an MSAlign results files (_MSAlign_ResultTable.txt)

-The output folder switch is optional.
-If omitted, the output file will be created in the same folder as the input file.
+The output directory switch is optional.
+If omitted, the output file will be created in the same directory as the input file.

 The parameter file path is optional.
 If included, it should point to a valid XML parameter file.